To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 He decided she needed to be at an academic medical center.
-And because the weather was bad in Michigan, VonMarkle says, the helicopter brought her to Madison rather than Ann Arbor.
+And because the weather was bad in Michigan, VonMarkle said, the helicopter brought her to Madison rather than Ann Arbor.

 Here at University Hospital, a team of neurologists worked to control her seizures.
 They kept VonMarkle in a medically induced coma for 31 days to prevent damage to her brain, trying a variety of drugs to reduce the seizures.
 Nothing worked completely.

 Her team researched some atypical treatments, including rituximab, a drug used in chemotherapy.
 One candidate was anakinra, a drug typically used in rheumatoid arthritis and other inflammatory conditions, that had been successfully used on a child FIRES patient at Mayo Clinic.
 Her team decided to try it.

 VonMarkle received the drug on day 32, and within a day, her seizures stopped.

 "I was really surprised at her response," said Dr. Erik Tarula, a specialist in status epilepticus.
 "While there were multiple therapies tried that could have contributed to her overall improvement, the speed and completeness to which she responded to the anakinra really made me believe that we had the key to her treatment."